jepoy92/README_Generator/README.md

+# README generator

 ## Description

-A readme generator that takes in user input to create a readme using node.js and js
+An app that creates a readme based on user input.
+This app uses node.js and javascript to generate the readme file.

 ## Table of Contents